-Our total cash and cash equivalents were \$26.3 million at March 31, 2020.
-During the three months ended March 31, 2020, we received net cash proceeds of \$20.3 million on February 25, 2020 from the issuance of shares of our common stock ("Common Stock") in an underwritten public offering, excluding approximately \$300,000 of additional unpaid share issue costs (see Note 8).
-We did not sell any shares of our common stock under our at-the-market facility during the three months ended March 31, 2020.
+Our total cash and cash equivalents were \$22.8 million at June 30, 2020.
+During the six months ended June 30, 2020, we received net cash proceeds of \$20.0 million on February 25, 2020 from the issuance of shares of our common stock ("Common Stock") in an underwritten public offering (see Note 9).
+In addition, on April 8, 2020, we submitted an application through Silicon Valley Bank for the Paycheck Protection Program Loan (the "PPP Loan") pursuant to the Coronavirus Aid, Relief and Economic Security Act administered by the U.S. Small Business Administration (the "SBA").
+On April 22, 2020, we received PPP Loan proceeds of \$2.0 million.
+Under the terms of the PPP Loan, the Company is prohibited from changing ownership without the consent of the SBA and Silicon Valley Bank ("SVB"), which may include the sale or issuance of our equity securities.
+Neither the SBA nor SVB has provided any guidance on this prohibition.
+We did not sell any shares of our common stock under our at-the-market facility during the six months ended June 30, 2020.

 The CRG Loan is due and payable on December 31, 2023 (the "Maturity Date").
 The CRG Loan bears interest at a per annum rate (subject to increase during an event of default) equal to 12.5%, of which 2.5% may be paid in-kind at the election of the Company, so long as no default or event of default under the CRG Loan Agreement has occurred and is continuing.
 The Company is required to make interest only payments on a quarterly basis until the Maturity Date.
 The Company will also be required to pay an exit fee equal to 6% of the aggregate principal amounts advanced (including any paid-in-kind amounts) under the CRG Loan Agreement. to certain exceptions, we are required to make mandatory prepayments of the CRG Loan with the proceeds of assets sales and in the event of a change of control of our Company.
 In addition, we may make a voluntary prepayment of the CRG Loan, in whole or in part, at any time.
-All mandatory and voluntary prepayments of the CRG Loan are subject to the payment of prepayment premiums as follows: (i) if prepayment occurs after December 31, 2019 and on or prior to December 31, 2020, 5% of the aggregate outstanding principal amount of the CRG Loan being prepaid and (ii) if prepayment occurs after December 31, 2020 and on or prior to December 31, 2021, an amount equal to 3% of the aggregate outstanding principal amount of the CRG Loan being prepaid.
-No prepayment premium is due on any principal prepaid after December 31, 2021.
+All mandatory and voluntary prepayments of the CRG Loan are subject to the payment of prepayment premiums as follows: (i) if prepayment occurs after December 31, 2020 and on or prior to December 31, 2021, an amount equal to 3% of the aggregate outstanding principal amount of the CRG Loan being prepaid and (ii) if prepayment premium is due on any principal prepaid after December 31, 2021.